jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/MT_wk5_permutation_intro.md

 To complete the guided exercises you will need to either:

 * open the pages in Google Colab (simply click the Colab button on each page), or
-* download them as Jupyter Notbooks to your own computer and work with them locally (eg in JupyterLab)
+* download them as Jupyter Notebooks to your own computer and work with them locally (eg in JupyterLab)

 If you find something difficult or have questions, you can discuss